 enter details of the essay and add the reasons for the self-certification in the 'notes' section.

 The submission must be made at least one full working day before assessment deadline (this means by 12 noon on a Friday for a 12 noon deadline on Monday).
-You will receive a decision from the Director of Undergraduate Studies usually within one working day and within a maximum of 3 working days.
+You will receive a decision usually within one working day and within a maximum of 3 working days.
 A request for mitigation which is approved after the deadline has passed can include the waiving of lateness penalties.
 All extensions granted will be conditional on receipt of evidence.
 When an extension is granted, students must check that the extension is recorded on Tabula.
 Only in very exceptional circumstances will an extension be allowed beyond one week.
 Essays which are submitted on time, but where it is subsequently deemed that the circumstance would have qualified for an extension will be discussed at the Mitigating Circumstances Panel in June.

 NB: Predictable problems with time management as a result of deadline bunching or other commitments, and social problems with housemates are not usually admissible.
 Problems with e.g. printers/computers, getting hold of books, bunching-up of essay-deadlines are not considered acceptable excuses.
 Nor is involvement in an extracurricular activity, whether sport, drama, or music.